 We have in this paper posed the question: Does the non-linear regime where the flow rate depends on the pressure drop through a power law with exponent different expand its range of validity, diminish it or stay the same?
 We have used two approaches to answer this question.
 The first one is to solve the capillary fiber bundle model.
 In doing so, we find that indeed the non-linear regime shrinks away with increasing system size.
-The reason for this is that the crossover pressure that defines the border between the non-linear regime and the linear Darcy regime moves towards zero with increasing system size.
+The reason for this is that the crossover pressure that defines the border between the non-linear regime and the linear Darcy regime moves toward zero with increasing system size.
 This, in turn, is a result of this threshold pressure $p_M$ is a sum of factors that appear with random signs, thus rendering it into a random walk process.
 The mobility $m_\beta$ depends on the inverse threshold pressure to a power.
 This ensures that it {\it increases\/} when the threshold pressure decreases, a necessary and sufficient condition for the non-linear regime to shrink away.

 We find the same qualitative behavior in the dynamic network model we then employ: the threshold pressure $p_t$ shrinks and the mobility $m_\beta$ increases with increasing system size.
 Both quantities depend on the system size according to a power law.
-However, the exponents depend on the saturation $S_n$ and they are not those found in the capillary fiber bundle model.
-In particular we point out that $\tilde{m}_\beta$ depends on $L$ in contrast to what is seen in the capillary fiber bundle model.
-The largest difference between the dynamic network model and the capillary fiber bundle model is that in the former, one finds cluster of fluids that form islands where the other fluid may flow around, whereas in the latter one does not.
-The mobilization of these clusters are presumably a very important mechanism in creating the non-linear regime as already pointed out by Tallakstad et al.\ \cite{tkrlmtf09,tlkrfm09}.
+We find that the exponents depend weakly on the saturation $S_n$.
+However, they are quite close to the values found in the capillary fiber bundle model when we assume that the capillary threshold $P_t$ distribution does not go all the way to zero, see equation (\ref{eq_cumulative_0}), a feature also present in the dynamic pore network model.
+Compare the exponents observed in figure \ref{fig5} with the scaling found for the mobility $m_\beta$ for the capillary fiber bundle model, equation (\ref{eq_capillary_1_mbeta}).

 We urge that experiments are done in order to move beyond the theoretical and numerical considerations presented here with their obvious limitations.